 Understanding male fertility fundamentals first

-The three main parameters doctors evaluate are:
+Key sperm parameters: The three main parameters doctors evaluate are:

-• Motility: How well sperm swim forward, which is important for reaching and penetrating the egg
+• Motility: How well sperm swim forward, which is important for reaching and penetrating the egg.

 Getting Male fertility testing and professional assessment is important